Collecting product feedback

 Oauth UI for users

 As a user, you're choosing to trust the app.
 Is it trustworthy?
 Well, you're building it—hopefully, it's not too bad.
-After installation, you'll be redirected back to your app config.
+After installation, you'll be redirected back to your app settings.
 You'll see the newly generated access token on the Install App page you're redirected to.

 Access tokens are imbued with power.
 Your app is able to use this new access token to do practically everything that a Slack app can do.